Skip to main content

 Scholten Japanese Art

-To learn more and view these works, click here.
+To view these new prints and more, click here.

 Paul Binnie: 30 Prints for 30 Years of Printmaking

-To celebrate the release of new prints by Paul Binnie, as well as his highly prolific and accomplished career, we have assembled this very special online exhibition celebrating his 30th year as a printmaker.
+To celebrate the release of his print set, The Moon Moth Suite, as well as his highly prolific and accomplished career, we have assembled this very special online exhibition celebrating Paul Binnie’s 30th year as a printmaker.

 This online show not only features the recent print releases of Bubble Era of 1990 and Tears (red-bronze variant), but also some of the artist’s most rare and sought-after designs, including such rarities as his 1994 Nocturne and the 2005 Butterfly Bow, both of which have long proven (nearly) impossible to acquire by his most ardent collectors.